Used Car: 2011 Volvo S60 Review

 Reviewers liked the S60’s modern, upscale interior and praised its standard leather seats for being all-day comfortable.
 Among the S60’s many standard features are an eight-speaker stereo with satellite radio, Bluetooth, a power driver seat and dual-zone climate control.
 Available features include navigation, heated seats, a power sunroof and an upgraded stereo.
 In typical Volvo fashion, the S60 has a range of safety features that include the automaker’s City Safety system, which works to reduce low-speed collisions.
 Optional safety features when it was new include adaptive cruise control, lane departure warning, pedestrian detection and distance alert, which notifies the driver when the car thinks it is following another car too closely.

 Other Cars to Consider

 If you’re looking for a sporty 2011 midsize car, you may like the 2011 Acura TL.
 Reviewers said that the TL has the ability to run with its most athletic rivals when equipped with all-wheel drive.
-The TL matches the S60’s great safety score, but also offers a better reliability rating.
+The TL matches the S60’s great safety score.
 Critics also liked the TL’s modern interior and comfortable seats, though some complained that its button-laden center stack can be confusing.

 Another alternative to consider is the 2011 Lexus ES 350, which was acclaimed as one of the most comfortable and luxurious 2011 midsize sedans available.
-Its safety scores aren’t as good as the S60’s, and it isn’t available with all-wheel drive, but the ES 350’s reliability rating is unbeatable.
+Its safety scores aren’t as good as the S60’s, and it isn’t available with all-wheel drive, but the ES 350’s reliability rating is very good for the class.
 Keep in mind that its comfort-focused demeanor means that athletic handling is not the ES’ forte.